 Remarks by Jacob Bigeleisen

-With the completion of the Laboratory building plan for the period 1958-68, it became evident that a permanent building was urgently needed for the Chemistry Department.
+With the completion of the Laboratory building plan for the period 1958-68, it became evident that a permanent building was urgently needed for the Chemistry Division.
 Additional space was necessary for the then-existing chemistry staff and we had to provide facilities not available in our temporary quarters for the staff and for planned growth.
 This project was given a high priority by the Director, Dr. Leland Haworth, and his Deputy Dr. Gerald Tape.
 It has enjoyed the continued support of their successors Drs.
 Maurice Goldhaber and Clarke Williams.

-A committee from the Chemistry Department volunteered to determine the criteria for design and construction.
+A committee from the Chemistry Division volunteered to determine the criteria for design and construction.
 The Committee has been a most conscientious one and I personally wish to thank each of them for their devoted efforts to the initial group of Norman Elliott, Gerhart Friedlander, Blair Munhofen, and Alfred Wolf.
 We later added Morris Perlman.

 It did not take us long to come to decisions about the facilities needed nor about the space requirements.
 After some discussions amongst ourselves, with members of the Department, and after visitation of a number of new laboratories, it became obvious that some serious space and program planning was necessary.
 Starting about 1940 a great advance began to take place in the engineering design of scientific laboratories.
 For the first time, laboratories were engineered to provide the services needed by the scientist and his even more complex equipment.
 The individual and communication between individuals, so necessary for scientific work, got lost as the focus concentrated on providing space and facilities for equipment.
 Most laboratories were built in a stereotyped design whose shortcomings were becoming evident to scientists and administrators.
 Our Architectural Planning Department under Georges Peter and Donald Mac Cormack were most sympathetic to our concern, but lacked sufficient manpower to undertake such a study for us at the time.
 We were fortunate to secure the services of Marcel Breuer and his associate Robert Gatje, who carried through a programmatic study of our needs in 1960 and arrived at a conceptual design suitable for our purposes.
 Mr. Tucker of the Director's Office then translated this concept into a concrete proposal which was forwarded to the Atomic Energy Commission.
 The building was authorized early in 1961.